So - did anyone get any juicy alien info or what?

 Cybercrooks broke into NASA's computer systems 13 times last year gaining "full functional control" of important systems in the worse cases, according to the testimony before the US Congress by the space agency's inspector general.
-Paul Martin told a Congressional panel on information security at the space agency that NASA spent …
+Paul Martin told a Congressional panel on information security at the space agency that NASA …

 So - did anyone get any juicy alien info or what?